bor0/gidti/manuscript/chapter5.md

 I>     Refl : x = x
 I> ```
 I>
-I> We can use the type constructor `Refl` to prove equalities.
+I> We can use the value constructor `Refl` to prove equalities.

 I> ### Definition 2
 I>